-The workshop is fine-tuned to your requirements (age group, choice of technology, duration, curriculum aspect…).
-The range of skills covered ranges from using hand-tools, cordless drill, soldering, making electrical circuits and switches, using programmable electronic devices (Arduino, Microbit, Raspberry Pi).
+The workshop is fine-tuned to your requirements (age group, expertise, choice of technology, duration, curriculum aspect…).
+The range of skills covered ranges from using hand-tools, cordless drill, soldering, making electrical circuits and switches, controlling motors and sensors, using programmable electronic devices (Arduino, Microbit, Raspberry Pi).

 We also provide creative technology training for teachers and educators.

 Workshops can also be tailored for artists and adults with intermediate skills.
 Examples include